manang/internet-drafts/draft-irtf-icnrg-mapme.md

 updates.
 To prevent inconsistencies in FIB updates, MAP-Me maintains a sequence number at the producer end that increases at each handover and identifies every IU packet.
 Network routers also keep track of such sequence number in FIB to verify IU freshness.
-Without detailing the specific operations in MAP-Me to guarantee update consistency (whose description is provided in
-{{sec-algos}}, we can say that modification of FIB entries is only triggered when the received IU carries a higher sequence number than the one locally stored, while the reception of a less recent update determines a propagation of a more recent update through the not-yet-updated path.
+The modification of FIB entries is only triggered when the received IU carries a higher sequence number than the one locally stored, while the reception of a less recent update determines a propagation of a more recent update through the not-yet-updated path.

 An example of reconciliation of concurrent updates is illustrated in